link1697/Project-Flights/README.md

 ## Brief Description
-- This project visualize the path from a source to a destination based on the OpenFlights dataset.
+- This project visualizes the path from a source to a destination based on the OpenFlights dataset.
 Use flymap class to store the flights information and use emap class to visualize.

 ## Compile and Run
 - To run the code based on current dataset, simply run "make" to compile the code.